The Difference Between Prophet and Messenger

 Now that we have discussed the difference between prophet & messenger we can elaborate on what an Imam is.
 The Imam is the highest level someone commissioned by Allah can reach.
 We read in the Quran that after Abraham was tested by his Lord and passed all tests he was promoted to the rank of Imam.

 Imamate (leadership) is the authority to lead an Islamic government and also is a very lofty spiritual and religious position.
 In addition to leading the Islamic government, the imam is responsible for guiding people in all aspects of their religious and worldly lives.
 He guides people’s minds and souls, and protects the Holy Prophet’s laws from any alteration or change.
 He brings to fruition the purpose for which the Holy Prophet (S) was sent.
-He literally takes people by the hand and brings them to their destination
+The Imam literally takes people by the hand and brings them to their destination.6 “The fact is that above all other things society needs leadership, development is not possible without guidance and leadership….”Prophethood is guidance while Imamat is leadership.
+Imamat and Prophethood are two different assignments and two different states.
+They are often separable.
+Many prophets only conveyed revelations; they were not Imams.6

 Prophets and Messengers Were Sent Everywhere